 “Back up” position – partially sitting up may improve the view (Khandelwal Anesth Anal 2016)

 The bottom line is that during a case, any of the variables might need to be manipulated, and the emergency physician should be prepared to try any of these.
+New ideas continue to emerge, including the idea of rotating the head (Ueda 2018).

 The resident fails on the first attempt, but realizing the folds of soft tissue are part of the problem, the attending physician asks that the pannus and soft tissue be retracted.
 This retracts the tissues around the neck, and the second attempt is a success.